 Some of the students of our faculty Valjevo do their traineeship within the Department of international cooperation.

 - students of tourism and hospitality deal with the accommodation, transport, getting around and free time activities;

 - students of finance and banking are responsible for all financial aspects of life in Serbia (providing healthcare and other insurance, available banks and services and the like);

 - students of business law are responsible for any administrative legal aspects of the stay (applicable permits and the like);

 - They are all regularly supervised by their teaching staff and Department of international cooperation.

-Regarding academic life, the Faculty of business Valjevo nurtures mentorship approach (each student has his/ her chosen mentor professor).
+Regarding academic life, our faculty nurtures mentorship approach (each student has his/ her chosen mentor professor).
 With that in line, each incoming student has his/ her mentor who is regularly available in person, by phone or e-mail.

 At our faculty a close collaboration with students is nurtured, so teaching staff is not only available, but expect students to regularly contact them (usually via e-mail for scheduling meetings).
 Department for international cooperation supervises the stay and progress of each student on a weekly bases and is regularly available for meetings or any other form of contacting.